MicrosoftDocs/iis-docs/iis/configuration/system.webServer/security/requestFiltering/alwaysAllowedUrls/add.md

-Adding URLs That Will Always Be Allowed <add>
+Adding URLs That Will Always Be Allowed &lt;add&gt;
 ====================
 <a id="001"></a>
 ## Overview